DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+1. E. Ntantis, V. Xezonakis.
+Aerodynamic design optimization of a NACA 0012 airfoil: An introductory adjoint discrete tool for educational purposes.
+International Journal of Mechanical Engineering Education, 2024

 1. L. Fang, P. He.
 Field inversion machine learning augmented turbulence modeling for time-accurate unsteady flow.
 Physics of Fluids, 2024.

 1. L. Fang, P. He.
 A Duality-Preserving Adjoint Method for Segregated Navier-Stokes Solvers.
 Journal of Computational Physics, 2024.